 There’s also a streak of gender essentialism here that annoys the crap out of me.
 It’s explained to us that men are self-controlled and stoic, while women are impetuous but more attuned to nature and magic.
 Mystra turning Elminster into a woman isn’t just a matter of “go experience life from a different perspective,” but also “your new body is better wired to feel magic because women are inherently so emotional.”
 It feels dated next to the modern conception of gender as a self-perpetuating social construct, where people behave according to their gender stereotypes because that’s how society expects them to behave, not because they’re genetically hard-wired to behave that way.
 Fortunately, it’s a fairly minor element of the story; if it had been significant to the plot, I’d be complaining at greater length.

-In short, while it’s good to see issues of gender and alternative sexuality brought up at all in 1990s genre fiction, we have a very mixed bag here and I wish this theme been handled better.
+In short, while it’s a pleasant surprise to see issues of gender and alternative sexuality brought up at all in 1990s genre fiction, we have a very mixed bag here and I wish this theme been handled better.
 I’m very curious how long we’ll have to wait until someone gets a chance to tackle this material in a more mature way.